lawfullyillegal-droid/observer-patch-holography/book/chapter-03-screen.md

 We're at the center of this sphere, but so is everyone else.
 Every observer in the universe sees themselves at the center of their own CMB sphere.

 The CMB sphere is a useful cosmological proxy for thinking about an observer-centered screen picture.
-Every cosmological observation is, ultimately, a measurement of patterns on this 2D surface.
+It is one especially vivid example of how observer-accessible information can be organized on an apparent 2D sky.

 ## 3.7 The Geometry of the 2-Sphere